Sofía Reca

 Sofía Reca (born 31 March 1984) is an Argentine actress, singer and television presenter.

 Biography

 Sofía Reca was born on 31 March 1984, in Luján, Buenos Aires Province, Argentina.
 She is the oldest of six siblings, her father is one of the main owners of the electricity company Edesur and several gas companies, and former head for Latin America of the US investment bank Merrill Lynch and her mother is a housewife.

 Personal life

 Reca married director, film producer and screenwriter Tomás Yankelevich on 20 December 2008.
 On 24 July 2010, she gave birth to the couple's first child, a boy, whom they called Inti Yankelevich.
 On 12 February 2018, she gave birth to the couple's second child, a girl, whom they called Mila Yankelevich.
 She is the daughter-in-law of the television producers, Cris Morena and Gustavo Yankelevich, and the sister-in-law of the late actress, Romina Yan.
+On 29 July 2025, their daughter Mila was killed when the sailboat she was on was struck by a barge in Florida's Biscayne Bay near Miami.